Project Management (Master of Commerce)

 Requirements for the specialisation

-The following information is for students who commenced study or transferred into the Master of Commerce in 2013 or students who commenced study in 2011 and 2012 and wish to follow these requirements for a specialisation.
+The following information is for students who commenced study or transferred into the Master of Commerce from 2013 or students who commenced study in 2011 and 2012 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under Information for pre-2013 continuing students.

 To be awarded a specialisation in Project Management, students complete five units of study (30 credit points), comprising: